sptn03/backend-iotplatform/README.md

 Backend API cho hệ thống IoT Platform được xây dựng với Node.js, Express, MySQL và MQTT.

+This backend uses JWT for authentication.
+Tokens are persisted in `user_tokens` table to enable server-side revocation and expiry checks.
+Middleware validates that a token is both cryptographically valid and active in the database.

+- Issue token: on register/login/refresh a row is inserted into `user_tokens` with `expires_at`.
+- Validate token: every protected route checks `user_tokens` for `revoked = false` and `expires_at > NOW()`.
+- Logout: current token is marked revoked, immediately invalidating it.

 ## 🚀 Tính năng

 - ✅ **Authentication & Authorization**: JWT-based authentication